 As your child leaves for college, your role changes.
 The parenting you do as a college parent will be different from what you have been doing as your child has moved through elementary school, middle school, and high school.

 You will no longer be involved in the day to day activities and nuances of your child’s life.
 Your new role changes to that of coach and chief cheerleader.
 You move to the sidelines — giving suggestions, sometimes chiding, and sometimes encouraging — but you’re not on the field playing the game.
 By recognizing that your role is still crucial, but is now different, and helping your child to realize it and prepare for it, you will make the transition to college easier for both of you.

 You still provide the necessary safe haven.

-One role as parent will never change.
+One core role as parent will never change.
 That is to provide the unconditional love and safe haven that your child will need, perhaps now more than ever.
-He needs to know that he can spread his wings, try out his new independence and life, and that you will be there when he needs you.
+Your student needs to know that they can spread their wings, try out new independence and life, and that you will be there when they need you.
 How you will be there may vary.
-Sometimes you will be there to congratulate him and celebrate with him, sometimes you will need to encourage him, sometimes you’ll be expressing displeasure or even fear, and sometimes you’ll just need to help him pick up the pieces and figure out how to go on.
-But he will know that you are there – no matter what – and that will make the difference.
+Sometimes you will be there to congratulate and celebrate, sometimes you will need to encourage, sometimes you’ll be expressing displeasure or even fear, and sometimes you’ll just need to help pick up the pieces and figure out how to go on.
+But your student will know that you are there — no matter what – and that will make the difference.

 Your new adventure begins.